Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Download and extract the release package

-Please download the release package from the GitHub project onto your machine:
+Please download and extract the release package from the GitHub project onto your machine(s):
 ```
 wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v1.0.0-RC4/axway-apim-elk-v1.0.0-RC4.tar.gz -O - | tar -xvz
 ```
-And rename the provided file `env-sample` to `.env`.
+To simplify updates it is recommended to create a Symlink-Folder and finally rename the provided file `env-sample` to `.env`.
 ```
+ln -s axway-apim-elk-v1.0.0-RC4 axway-apim-elk
 cd axway-apim-elk-v1.0.0-RC4
 mv env-sample .env
 ```

-From this point on it is assumed that all commands are executed within the unpacked release.
-It is important that the `.env' can be found by Docker-Compose.
+From this point on it is assumed that all commands are executed within the unpacked release folder.
+As it is important that the `.env' can be found by Docker-Compose.
 If, as recommended, you run the solution on different machines, it is also assumed that you download and unpack the release package on each machine.
 And then provide the `.env` file.
+Furthermore, it is recommended to store the .env as central configuration file in a version management system.

-Even if otherwise possible, it is recommended to deploy the individual components in the following order For each component you can then check if it is functional.
+Even if otherwise possible, it is recommended to deploy the individual components in the following order.
+For each component you can then check if it is functional.

 #### Elasticsearch